 - a.
 For Academic Concerns: discuss the issue with the program department head. - b.
 If the issue is not resolved, discuss the issue with the Regional Director of Academic Affairs - c.
-For Other Concerns: discuss the issue with the Campus Director or Assistant Campus Director. - 3.
-100% online programs: - a.
+For Other Concerns: discuss the issue with the Campus Director or Assistant Campus Director.

+3. 100% online programs:

+- a.
 For Academic Concerns: contact the program department head to discuss the issue. - b.
 If the issue is not resolved, contact the Online Director of Academic Affairs to discuss the issue. - c.
-For Other Concern: contact the Director, Online Division. - 4.
-If the issue remains unresolved, the student may contact the Vice President Compliance at 304-252-9547.
+For Other Concern: contact the Director, Online Division.

+Formal:

-Formal: Continued dissatisfaction following informal attempts to resolve complaints would require that the matter be referred to the next stage of the process described below.
-Formal complaints must be submitted in writing.
+Continued dissatisfaction following informal attempts to resolve complaints would require that the matter be referred to the next stage of the process described below.

-- 1. The written appeal must be submitted to the Campus Director.
-The written appeal must include the facts relating to the complaint.
+If the student feels that the complaint is still unresolved, the student should submit a written letter that includes the complaint and why the student feels that the compliant has not been resolved to the College's Vice President - Compliance at the following address: 120 New River Town Center, Suite C Beckley, WV 25801.
 The student will receive an acknowledgement of receipt within ten (10) calendar days.
-After, the Campus Director reviews/investigate the appeal, and student will be notified in writing of the final decision.
-The decision will be made within thirty (30) calendar days. - 2.
-If the student feels that the complaint is still unresolved, the student should submit the complaint in writing to the College's Vice President Compliance at the following address: 120 New River Town Center, Suite C Beckley, WV 25801.
-The student will receive an acknowledgement of receipt within ten (10) calendar days.
-After, the Campus Director reviews/investigate the appeal, and student will be notified in writing of the final decision.
+After, the Campus Director reviews/investigate the circumstances, and student will be notified in writing of the final decision.
 The decision will be made within thirty (30) calendar days.